 Hello there!
 I am a second-year Psychology PhD student at the National University of Singapore, advised by Associate Professor Ryan Hong.
 Broadly, I am interested in advancing healthcare research in Singapore through the study of personality and individual differences.
 My detailed CV can be found here.

 During my free time I enjoy tinkering with mechanical keyboards, patching my raw denim jeans, caring for my tropical houseplants, and catching up on the latest evo psych twitter drama.

 I am always looking to connect with like-minded students and ECRs, so please drop me an email if you would like to chat and/or work on something together!

 PhD in Psychology, Aug 2021 - Present

 B.Soc.Sc in Psychology with Honours (Highest Distinction), 2017 - 2021

 Nanyang Technological University

-Participated in research projects assessing the efficacy of mindfulness-based group interventions in clinical populations (e.g. stroke, sleep difficulties) and a project designed to develop a validated mindfulness questionnaire for use in Singapore.
+I also assisted in other research projects assessing the efficacy of mindfulness-based group interventions in clinical populations (e.g. stroke, sleep difficulties).